tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-COMPLIANT if at least one term needed to determine the taxon of the entity exists and is bdq:NotEmpty; otherwise NOT_COMPLIANT
+COMPLIANT if at least one term needed to determine the taxon of the entity exists and is bdqval:NotEmpty; otherwise NOT_COMPLIANT

 #### Information Elements